-Reports can be generated on demand or scheduled on a daily, weekly, or monthly basis.
+Reports can be generated on demand or scheduled on a daily, weekly, or monthly basis, or a certain time in the future.
 Log and report data can be exported to comma-separated value (CSV) files for further analysis.
 To prevent logs from consuming excessive disk space, a scheduled task deletes older logs from the server.